reservemedia/zurvu-jquery-peek/README.md

 ## Examples

-Checkout the `demo/demo.html` for working examples.
+Checkout the `index.html` for working examples.

 ### [Zurb Foundation](http://foundation.zurb.com)

-Zurb Foundation's top navigation bar by default isn't in a fixed postion but can be easily done with a couple lines of CSS.
+Zurb Foundation's top navigation bar by default isn't in a fixed position but can be easily done with a couple lines of CSS.

 ```css